Optimization with Multi-sourced Information and Unknown Reliability: A Distributionally Robust Approach

 \end{theorem}

-The proof of Theorem \ref{thm:separable-affine}, detailed in Appendix \ref{sec:proof-3}, builds on the framework established in Theorem \ref{thm:piecewise-affine} by exploiting the separability of the loss function.
-This allows for computational simplifications in scenarios where the uncertain parameters are structured as separable components.
+The proof of Theorem \ref{thm:separable-affine}, detailed in Supplement Material Section \ref{sec:proof-3}, builds on the framework established in Theorem \ref{thm:piecewise-affine} by exploiting the separability of the loss function.
+This allows for computational simplifications in cases where the uncertain parameters are structured as separable components.